-IMPORTANT: You must disconnect the power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
+- 256 Mbit, 512 Mbit, 1 Gbit, and 2 Gbit non-ECC memory technologies - Single-sided and double-sided SODIMMS - SODIMMs constructed with ×8 and ×16 devices; SODIMMs constructed with ×4 SDRAM are not supported - NOTE: The system will not operate properly if you install unsupported SODIMMs. - IMPORTANT: You must disconnect the power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
 Regardless of the power state, voltage is always supplied to the memory modules as long as the computer is plugged into an active AC outlet.
-Adding or removing memory modules while voltage is present can cause irreparable damage to the memory modules or system board.
+Adding or removing memory modules while voltage is present can cause irreparable damage to the memory modules or system board. - IMPORTANT: When handling a memory module, be careful not to touch any of the contacts.
+Doing so can damage the module.

 The memory module sockets have gold-plated metal contacts.
-When upgrading the memory, it is important to use memory modules with gold-plated metal contacts to prevent corrosion, oxidation, or both resulting from having incompatible metals in contact with each other.
+When upgrading the memory, use memory modules with gold-plated metal contacts to prevent corrosion, oxidation, or both, resulting from having incompatible metals in contact with each other.

 Static electricity can damage the electronic components of the computer or optional cards.
 Before beginning these procedures, be sure that you are discharged of static electricity by briefly touching a grounded metal object.
-For more information, see Electrostatic discharge information on page 12.